peterokwara/Keypad-Led/README.md

 # Keyboard & Led

 This is a 4x4 keypad that blinks an led several times based on which key has been pressed.
 Built using an atmega328p, a 4x4 keypad, a resistor and led.
-The code runs on C. It shows the days, hours, minutes and seconds
+The code runs on C.

 ## Getting Started